 Question 7: What happens if an NQI or flow-through entity fails to file and report?

-Answer 7: The regulations provide a range of penalties for NQIs that fail to provide information returns to their clients.
+Answer 7: The regulations require that whenever a Form 1042-S is known to be required or incorrect, a correct one must be filed.
+This usually requires an amended Form 1042 as well.
+Failure to do this could be intentional or unintentional, with reasonable cause or without.
+The regulations provide a range of penalties for NQIs that fail to provide information returns to their clients under sections 6651, 6656, 6662, 6721, 6722 and 6723 and others.
+Failures to file discovered on audit often results in prior and subsequent years being reviewed for similar failures.
 Separate penalties also apply for failure to file copies of those returns to the IRS.
 A third set of penalties apply for failure to use the correct transmission method when filing returns to the IRS.
 More information on these penalties may be found in the Instructions for Form 1042-S.